tesaide/testwork/README.md

   - **Calculated RTP:** \~111%

-  - **Conclusion:** The math was broken; the casino would lose money in the long run because the "Pair" combination appears too frequently (\~97% of the time) with a x1 return.
+  - **Conclusion:** The math was broken; the game would lose balance in the long run because the "Pair" combination appears too frequently (\~97% of the time) with a x1 return.

 ### Task #2: Adjusted Odds (Target ~95%)